mateogon/EpubConsolidator/readme.md

 1. Clone the repository or download the scripts.
 2. Place your `.epub` files in the same directory as the `run.py` script.
 3. Run the `run.py` script.
 This will automatically extract the `.xhtml` files from your `.epub` books and consolidate the text into manageable segments.
-4. The output files are located in the 'books' directory, in subdirectories named after each input `.epub` file.
-The consolidated text files are named in the format `book_segment_*.txt`.

 ```bash
 python run.py
 ```

-After running the script, you'll find the output files in the 'books' directory, with each book having its own subdirectory named after the book.
+4. The output files are located in the 'books' directory, in subdirectories named after each input `.epub` file.
+The consolidated text files are named in the format `book_segment_*.txt`.